-Peter's legal work is complemented by his involvement in the community; he was the 2008 president of the Clackamas County Bar Association and among his activities are Rotary and the Royal Rosariansfor which Peter served as the 2008 Prime Minister.
+Peter's legal work is complemented by his involvement in the community, which led, in 2020, to Peter and his wife winning Lake Oswego's Lifetime Achievement Award.
+Peter was the 2008 president of the Clackamas County Bar Association and among his activities are Rotary and the Royal Rosarians for which Peter served as the 2008 Prime Minister.
 Peter's past community activities include being president of the Rotary Club of Lake Oswego, a Rotary Assistant District Governor, co-chair of his children's junior high school parent organization, co-chair of the Lake Oswego Lobster Feed and Auction, and a soccer and basketball coach of his children's teams.

 Peter was appointed by four govenors (from Gov. Atiyeh to Gov. Kitzhaber) as Chair of the Governor’s Advisory Committee on DUII, a volunteer citizen board dedicated to reducing the terrible problem of drunk driving.
 When Peter stepped down after 18 years on the committee he took pride in the fact that total traffic fatalities in Oregon had dropped 25 per cent in just the last year of his service.
 Peter knows there is much still to be done to make our roads safe but he is proud of the accomplishments under his leadership.
 After he stepped down, Peter was awarded the state's Crystal Award "for outstanding leadership and dedicated service."

-Steve Maurer has a breadth of experience.
+Steve Maurer is retired.
+As a lawyer he had a breadth of experience.
 He was a deputy DA, then represented clients in personal injury, divorce, criminal and civil litigation.
 He was Lake Oswego's part-time judge when he was appointed as a Clackamas County judge.
 He served as presiding judge from 2006-2010.
 He resigned and reentered private practice on February 1, 2013.

 Steve retired from representing clients as of December 31, 2017.
-His practice is now limited to serving as a mediator and arbitrator.
+He has now retired completely.
 Steve served as a full-time circuit judge in Clackamas County from 1988-2013 and then served throughout Oregon as a senior judge seven weeks a year for five years.

 Larry Peterson practiced in the Lakeside Plaza building overlooking Lakewood Bay in Lake Oswego from 1984-2013 and practiced with the firm for more than five years, emphasizing personal injury, divorce, and civil litigation, until retiring as of December 31, 2018.